odysseus/stopwatch/README.md

 	time.Sleep(500 * time.Millisecond)

 	// If Stop() has not been called manually, it is called as soon as
-	// you try to use a method that needs an elapsed time fmt.Println(sw)
+	// you try to use a method that needs an elapsed time, including String() fmt.Println(sw)
 	// 0h 0m 0s 502.435ms